SUSTech-HPCLab/CS305-2024Spring-FinalProject/README.md

 +-------------------------+
 ``` -->

-The organization of the packet header can play a crucial role in facilitating reliable transmission.
 The packet header can be structured based on the table provided.

 You should construct your RDT header as the template RDTHeader class, and it should contain the following data fields: